Powerlearnproject/se-assignment-day-2-git-and-github-MJ-099/README.md

 ##**Compare and contrast the differences between a public repository and a private repository on GitHub.
 What are the advantages and disadvantages of each, particularly in the context of collaborative projects

+****Differences between a public repository and a private repository on GitHub Public repository is Open to everyone,	 while private repository is restricted to invited users
+	In Public repository anyone can fork,while private repository only authorized users can push changes	Only invited collaborators can access and contribute
+	In Public repository Code is publicly visible,while private repository	Code is hidden and secure.
+	In Public repository	it is Open-source; community-drive,while private repository it is	Controlled; limited to team members Public repository	appears in GitHub and search engine,while private repository it is not indexed or visible to non-collaborators
+	In Public repository it is	Free for unlimited collaborators,while private repository it is 	Free for individuals, but paid plans for teams with advanced features
+	In Public repository high (code and issues are visible to all),while  in private repository it is	Low (restricted access) In Public repository Open-source projects, educational resources, portfolios,while private repository	Proprietary software, confidential business projects, early-stage development
 A public repository is accessible to everyone on GitHub.
-Anyone can view, clone, and fork the code, but only authorized collaborators can make direct changes.
+Anyone can view, clone, and fork the code,,while private repository  only authorized collaborators can make direct changes.

 Advantages
 Open Collaboration